LeversonCarlos/Xamarin.OneDrive.Connector/README.md

 Implementing the plugin concept using profile as the first try.
 Preparing projects to be build, packed and deploy by the server.
 Provide a sample application.
+Implementing the UploadAsync method to send file content to drive.

 ## Authors